ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 layout: home
 ---

 Hi, I'm Chris, and this is a bit about me.
 My research interests are primarily in the scope of future computing architectures.
 Right now, I'm working on persistent memory key-value stores, but I think analog systems and those with customizable hardware accelerators are really neat as well.

- I also have a bit of experience with compilers.
-I think that fits in really well with this interest because nobody expects programmers to actually directly interface with these futuristic components, it will be compilers doing the heavy lifting.
+ I also have experience with compilers, which fits in well with this interest because nobody expects programmers to actually directly interface with these futuristic components, it will be compilers doing the heavy lifting.